-Signal Nam e Pin Number Signal Type Signal Description SHDWRAMMAP 27 1 Shadow RAM Map - An active high input that indicates the system is using the shadow mode (see the VL82C202 description for complete discussion of shadow mode).
-This signal is decoded with the addresses to generate RAS and CAS outputs while doing memory writes to address blocks 0A XXXX to 0D XXXX during the copying of ROM into shadow RAM.
-This is needed because the F16 signal is inhibited during the writes to these blocks before the proper read enable register bits have been set on the VL82C202.
+Signal Name Pin Number Signal Type Signal Description SHDWRAMMAP 27 I Shadow RAM Map - An active high input that indicates the system is using the shadow mode (see the VL82C202 description for complete discussion of shadow mode).
+This signal is used to generate RAS and CAS outputs while doing memory writes during the copying of ROM into shadow RAM.
+This is needed because the F16 signal is inhibited during the writes.
 RESET 28 I This input is the main reset signal for the page-mode controller chip. -RESET 38 0 This output is the logical inversion of the RESET input.
 A0 29 I A0 is an input signal from the CPU.
-It is used when CPUHLDA is low to enable the appropriate low byte -CAS output during a memory cycle. -BHE 30 i Byte High Enable - An input signal from the CPU.
+It is used when CPUHLDA is low to enable the appropriate low byte -CAS output during a memory cycle. -BHE 30 I Byte High Enable - An input signal from the CPU.
 It is used when CPUHLDA is low to enable the appropriate high byte -CAS output during a memory cycle.
-XA0 31 I XA0 is sampled when CPUHLDA is high to enable the appropriate low byte -CAS output during a memory cycle. -XBHE 32 I XBHE is sampled when CPUHLDA is high to enable the appropriate high byteCAS output during a memory cycle.
-OSC 33 I The OSC clock input is used as a fixed frequency to determine when a RAS precharge is required. -IRQ8 34 I This input is the active low interrupt request from the real time clock.
+XAO 31 I XA0 is sampled when CPUHLDA is high to enable the appropriate low byte -CAS output during a memory cycle. -XBHE 32 I -XBHE is sampled when CPUHLDA is high to enable the appropriate high byte -CAS output during a memory cycle.
+OSC 33 I The OSC clock input is used as a fixed frequency to determine when a RAS precharge is required. -IRQ8 34 I This input is the active low interrupt request from the real-time clock.
 It is inverted and sent out as IRQ8.
 IRQ8 40 0 This output is the logical inversion of the -IRQ8 input. -PAGE 35 I The -PAGE input controls the type of memory accesses to be performed for CPU requests.
-When -PAGE is low, the VL82C205 will generate zero wait state page-mode accesses on page hits.
-When -PAGE is high, the VL82C205 will sample RAMWRWT or RAMRDWT to generate normal zero or one wait state memory accesses.
-BANKSEL 36 I Bank Select - Used to determine whether the combination of signals on the inputs RAS0, RAS1, CAS0, and CAS1 are addressing a DRAM bank controlled by this VL82C205. -TEST 37 I An active low input which should be pulled high through an external pull-up resistor.
-When pulled low, it will force the page-mode controller to put all output pins into a high impedance state to isolate it from other parts in the system. -WS0 41 0 Wait State 0 - An active low output which is pulled low any time the page- mode controller wants the current bus cycle to be a zero wait state cycle. requires an external 300 ohm pull-up resistor.
-IOCHRDY 43 0 I/O Channel Ready - An output which is pulled low only during page hits.
+When -PAGE is low, the VL82C205A will generate zero wait state page-mode accesses on page hits.
+When -PAGE is high, the VL82C205A will sample RAMWRWT or RAMRDWT to generate normal zero or one wait state memory accesses. -INTLVEN 36 I Interleaving - -INTLVEN is used to enable two bank interleaving when page-mode is active. -TEST 37 I An active low input which should be pulled high through an external pull-up resistor.
+When pulled low, it will force the page-mode controller to put all output pins into a high impedance state to isolate it from other parts in the system. -WS0 41 0 Wait State 0 - An active low output which is pulled low any time the page- mode controller wants the current bus cycle to be a zero wait state cycle.
 It requires an external 300 ohm pull-up resistor.
-NC 44 No Connect. -CAS1H 45 0 Column Address Strobe 1 High - This active low column address strobe should be connected directly to the DRAMs for the high byte of bank 1.
+IOCHRDY 43 0 I/O Channel Ready - An output which is pulled low when the controller wants to entend the memory cycle.
+It requires an external 300 ohm pull-up resistor.
+XA9 44 I XA9 is sampled when two bank interleave is active and CPUHLDA is high to enable the appropriate -RASxy output. -CAS1H 45 0 Column Address Strobe 1 High - This active low column address strobe should be connected directly to the DRAMs for the high byte of the upper bank.
 It is enabled for memory accesses to bank 1 when -BHE is low in CPU mode or when -XBHE is low in non-CPU mode.